onyxvillamor/homelab-sftp-server/homelab-sftp-server/docs/07-firewall-ufw.md

 # 07 - UFW Firewall

-## Status

-UFW has not yet been configured as part of the current project state.

 ## Objective
 Use UFW (Uncomplicated Firewall) to control incoming and outgoing network traffic on Ubuntu.